bchtrue/masternode-scripts/README.md

 ## Masternode info

 Masternode reward is completely random.
-One masternode out of total numbers are picked at random.
+One masternode out of total MN numbers are picked at random.
 There is no seniority, no weighting, just random.
 So each minute you have a one in (total MN) chance of getting the reward.